Restore your Smile with Dental Implants

 In the past, there weren’t many options for replacing a missing tooth or teeth.
 Usually, replacing a missing tooth or teeth involved wearing a removable prosthesis, or shaving down teeth adjacent to the gap and placing a fixed bridge.
-As modern implant dentistry has evolved, however, dental implants can now be used to fill in missing tooth space without making modifications to other teeth.
-If you’re considering dental implants in Turlock, Drs.
-Christopher and Anne Thompson would love to discuss your options with you.
+Dental implants can now be used to fill in missing tooth space without making modifications to other teeth.
+If you’re considering dental implants in Turlock, we'd love to discuss your options with you.

 Reasons to consider dental implants:

-- To restore normal chewing, speech, and digestion.
+- Restore normal chewing, speech, and digestive functions.

-- To support a bridge or denture, making them more secure and comfortable.
+- Support a bridge or denture to make them secure and comfortable.

-- If you need to replace missing teeth or a single tooth, implants are a stable, permanent solution.
+- Replace missing teeth or a single tooth with a stable, permanent solution.

 What is a dental implant?

-Dental Implant Post – This part of the tooth implant resembles a tiny screw.
-The dental implant post is made of titanium so it can integrate with your jawbone through a process called osseointegration.
-During the dental implant procedure, the dental implant post is first surgically placed, and then the patient is allowed several months to heal so the implant is stable before the dental implant crown is attached.
+Dental Implant Post – This part of the implant resembles a tiny screw.
+The post is made of titanium so it can integrate with your jawbone through a process called osseointegration.
+During the dental implant procedure, the post is first surgically placed, and then the patient is allowed several months to heal.
+This makes sure the implant is stable before the crown is attached.

-- Abutment – After the tooth implant post has fused with the jawbone, our Turlock dental implant dentist will attach a custom abutment to the post.
-The abutment is a small metal cap that connects the dental implant crown to the dental implant post.
+- Abutment – After the implant post has fused with the jawbone, we will attach a custom abutment to the post.
+The abutment is a small metal cap that connects the crown to the dental implant post.

-- Tooth Restoration – The tooth restoration is the dental implant crown that attaches to the post.
+- Tooth Restoration – The tooth restoration is the crown that attaches to the post.
 The restoration is usually made of porcelain and is formed to match the color and shape of your surrounding teeth.
-Patients that are missing multiple teeth can choose to have an implant-supported dental bridge or dentures instead of multiple dental implant crowns.
+If you're missing multiple teeth, you can choose to have an implant-supported dental bridge or dentures instead of multiple implant crowns.